What It Was Like To Be In Congress During MAGA’s Violent Insurrection Today

 Members of Congress such as Missouri’s Rep. Cori Bush are calling this a domestic terror attack and calling for the expulsion of Republicans who incited it through their efforts to overturn the election.

-Many members of Congress had to flee the floor, while others sheltered in place in their offices.
-We spoke with Rep. Haley Stevens of Michigan about her experiences during today’s events, ahead.

-Many members of Congress had to flee the floor, while others sheltered in place in their offices.
+Many members of Congress had to flee the floor during the attacks, while others sheltered in place in their offices.
 We spoke with Rep. Haley Stevens of Michigan about her experiences during today’s events, ahead.

 How are you doing?
 Are you and your staff safe?